emeryberger/PC-Resources/asplos21-instructions-for-author-response.md

 For ASPLOS'21, the author response will not be limited in length.
 However, there will be a **soft limit of 500 words.
 Reviewers will not be required to read more than this number of words**.
 However, they will be interested in reading your responses to their specific questions.

 **Important note: your response is not allowed to introduce new content in the paper, such as recent and improved experimental results.
-Your response should NOT reveal your identity or your affiliation, directly or indirectly, **as ASPLOS is a fully double-blind conference.
+Your response should NOT reveal your identity or your affiliation, directly or indirectly, **as ASPLOS is a fully double-blind conference**.

-_Note: You will receive 5 or more reviews in the Round 2 phase.
+_Note_: You will receive 5 or more reviews in the Round 2 phase.
 Due to circumstances beyond our control (e.g., reviewer health emergencies), there is a small number of reviews that may arrive late.
-Please periodically re-check the submission site during the rebuttal period. _
+Please periodically re-check the submission site during the rebuttal period.

-_Note: You may also have a few Round 1-only reviews, which have comments and questions but no score in the “R2 Overall Merit” field.
+_Note_: You may also have a few Round 1-only reviews, which have comments and questions but no score in the “R2 Overall Merit” field.
 This is normal — by design, there are more reviewers for extended abstracts than for the full papers.
-Please do answer any key questions these reviews bring up. _
+Please do answer any key questions these reviews bring up.

 ## Process